 - PART TWO OF TWO.
 Maria Fischer, Esq., from Hinkle, Prior and Fischer, explained what families need to know about purchasing necessary items for their son/daughter with I/DD with money from the SNT.
 She discussed which types of expenditures are allowable, and which are not, in accordance with NJ Medicaid rules and regulations.
 She also explained the importance of keeping receipts for all expenditures from the SNT and what to do when the individual with I/DD needs an expensive item costing $5,000 or more.
 See this link for a recording of the webinar and the slides.
 Presented on February 3, 2020.

-The Dual Eligibles: Persons with Intellectual and Developmental Disabilities (I/DD) Who Have Both Medicaid and Medicare This webinar will provide information to help families and staff understand why so many persons with I/DD are dually eligible for both Medicaid and Medicare.
-The webinar will explain the ways that dual eligibles can access health care services, including prescription drugs.
-Some individuals with I/DD have private health insurance in addition to Medicaid and Medicare, and the webinar will also address this issue.
+- The Dual Eligibles: Persons with Intellectual and Developmental Disabilities (I/DD) Who Have Both Medicaid and Medicare This webinar provided information to help families and staff understand why so many persons with I/DD are dually eligible for both Medicaid and Medicare.
+The webinar explained the ways that dual eligibles can access health care services, including prescription drugs.
+Some individuals with I/DD have private health insurance in addition to Medicaid and Medicare, and the webinar also addressed this issue.